SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 "Internal table type based on internal type that exists in a gloabl interface TYPES tt_tab_type_from_itf TYPE zdemo_abap_get_data_itf=>carr_tab.

-"Internal table types with an elementary line type based globally available types "Elementary table type
+"Internal table types with an elementary line type based on globally available types "Elementary table type
 TYPES tt_strtab TYPE string_table.
 "Elementary line type; the type is available in a global interface